Ask Chef Dennis

 Cook linguine al dente per directions on the package.
 When draining the pasta reserve ½ cup of the pasta water.

-six images showing how to make shrimp scampi.
+A six image collage showing how to make the recipe.

 • In a large skillet, melt butter with olive oil over medium heat.
 Then add the chopped garlic and shrimp to the pan.
 Sauté until shrimp are partially cooked, (1-2 minutes). *Be careful not to let the garlic burn.